m0wmt/audio-guestbook/JOURNAL.md

 Connected a new 3.3v button battery to the RTC ([VBAT + GND](https://www.pjrc.com/teensy/card11b_rev4_web.pdf) next to the SD card on the Teeny) today (7th Feb) and wrote a test program to set and read the RTC.
 All seems to work, will leave the battery connected and test to see how long it lasts, according to the [PRJC Teensy forum](https://forum.pjrc.com/index.php) about 1-2 months for the Teensy 4.

-Todo:
+Development Tasks:
-* ~~ Play .WAV file through handset speaker
+* Play .WAV file through handset speaker - Done.
-* ~~ Identify handset and PRESS button connections on the phone and read values on Teensy
+* Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.
-* ~~ RTC using a button battery.
+* RTC using a button battery - Done.
+* Record message via handset speaker.
+Need to wait for right angle connectors to arrive before doing the MIC, only way to test that will be to speak in to it!
 * Play sound when program starts up.
 * Play message to user to record after the beep.
-* Need to wait for right angle connectors to arrive before doing the MIC, only way to test that will be to speak in to it!
 * Download Audacity to the PC for recording WAV files and playing them back.
+Download but not yet used.
 * Program logic of handset/PRESS button.
 * Can we use the telephone dial to carry out actions?